Suicide pact: Regional considerations

 One of the first Internet suicides in Israel occurred in 1997, when Eran Aderet, a 19-year-old soldier, died after expressing a desire to kill himself online, and received detailed instructions on how to accomplish this with an M16 rifle in his possession.
 Following this case, in 1999, a new Israeli association, SAHAR, sought to prevent suicide by providing supportive conversations and referrals to relevant resources.
-In 2005, following an increase in the number of Internet suicide cases, the police established a special unit which consists of six policemen and specializes in helping people who communicate online that they want to die by suicide.
+In 2005, following an increase in the number of Internet suicide cases, the police established a special unit which consists of six police officers and specializes in helping people who communicate online that they want to die by suicide.
 The unit keeps in contact with forum moderators, who are asked to look out for posts from suicidal users.
 About 200 cases are detected each year, preventing dozens of suicides.

 Following the success of the Israeli model, similar units have been founded in Sweden, Germany and France.